Updated: Jun 15

-After the meeting details have been inputted to Outlook, guest details are taken.
-Collect the visitor details so Front of House is fully aware who is coming to the building.
+After the meeting details have been inputted to Outlook, guest details are taken, and the reception staff is fully aware of who is coming to the building.

-However, make sure your visitor management is GDPR compliance while taking guest details.
-Vgreet's integration with Proxyclick makes sure your visitor data is stored, handled and anonymised in accordance with GDPR.
+However, make sure your visitor management is GDPR compliant while taking guest details.
+Implementing a visitor management system can make sure your visitor data is stored, handled and anonymised in accordance with GDPR.